moan0s/matrix-registration-bot/README.md

 **Create a bot account**

 Then you need to create an account for the bot on the server, like you would do with any other account.
 A good username is `registration-bot`.
-Also note the access token of the bot.
-One way to get the token is to login as the bot and got to Settings -> Help & About -> Access Token in Element.
+If you want to use token based login, note the access token of the bot.
+One way to get the token is to login as the bot and got to `Settings -> Help & About -> Access Token` in Element.

 Once you are finished you can start the installation of the bot.